The University of Texas at Austin - What Starts Here Changes The World H1N1 (swine flu) and seasonal flu - what you should know

 What are Steroids?

-• May be prescribed by a doctor to rebuild tissues weakened by injury or disease, to assist in regaining or maintaining weight after illness, and to aid recovery from breast cancer and osteoporosis in women
+• They may be prescribed by a doctor to rebuild tissues weakened by injury or disease, to assist in regaining or maintaining weight after illness, and to aid recovery from breast cancer and osteoporosis in women.

-• Abused in an attempt to enhance athletic performance and improve physical appearance
+• They are abused in an attempt to enhance athletic performance and improve physical appearance.

 • Major, irreversible side effects can result from hormonal imbalances caused by steroids: